csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 }
 ```

-Immediately—even without syntax highlighting—that is instantly more readable,
+Immediately — even without syntax highlighting — that is instantly more readable,
 more parsable.
 At a glance I get a rough idea of the chunking of the code;
 I know that some pieces are closely related, and others less related, to the
 rest.
 The size of the gaps in the code are proprtional to the relation.